-The Summary dashboard summarizes the most important activity that has occurred in the time period defined by the quick filter.
-You can use this information to inform workstyle development or to show anomalous user behavior in your organization.
+The bar charts on the Summary dashboard summarize the most important activity that has occurred in the time period defined by the quick filter.
+The legends to the right of the bar charts display totals for the shown activities.
+Click on the legend or on a chart to show details of an action type.
+The Administration, Applications, and Incidents tables provide additional information to help inform workstyle development or to show anomalous user behavior in your organization.

-The Summary Dashboard includes the following charts:
+The Summary dashboard includes the following tables: